Nigel-Ho23/CCCtools/data-raw/Run_CellChat.md

     ## S3_CTGCCTATCAATCACG   Patient3   FBN1+ FIB
     ## S3_TAGTGGTAGGATGCGT   Patient3   FBN1+ FIB

-In `seu.Nl`, the metadata column for the annotated cell type labels is “labels”.
+In `seu.NL`, the metadata column for the annotated cell type labels is “labels”.
 As such, we take “labels” as the input for the `group.by` argument in `run_cellchat()`.